mhart/ai-to-the-world-mcp-workshop/README.md

 ## Welcome to Step 2: Adding Custom Tools

+### Concepts You'll Learn
+- **Tool Schema Definition**: How to define parameters and validation using Zod
+- **MCP Tool Architecture**: The three-part structure of MCP tools (name, schema, handler)
+- **Async Handlers**: Creating asynchronous function handlers for MCP tools
+- **Content Formatting**: How to structure responses for consistent AI consumption

+### Learning Objectives
+By the end of this step, you'll be able to:
+- Create custom MCP tools with defined parameter schemas
+- Implement a random number generator tool from scratch
+- Format tool outputs in the MCP-compliant structure
+- Test and validate custom tools using the MCP inspector

+### Implementation

 1) Open your MCP Server code in your IDE of choice

 2) Navigate to src/index.ts